honeytrap/honeytrap-docs/docs/setup/server/install-server.md

 ---
-title: Installing Honeytrap Server
+title: Installing HoneyTrap Server
 ---

 {% capture overview %}

-Playing with Honeytrap is the easiest by starting the Docker image.
+Playing with HoneyTrap is the easiest by starting the Docker image.
 The image is automatically being built by the continuous integration of our master branch.

 {% endcapture %}